V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 - Type: `Function | Record<string, Function> | Function[]`
 - Default: `{}`

-This prop is a middleware function that is called after `b-virtual-scroll` has compiled the abstract representation of components and before it passes this representation to the rendering engine.
+This prop is a middleware function that is called after `b-virtual-scroll` has compiled the abstract representation of components, and before it passes this representation to the rendering engine.

 This function can be useful in cases where you need to implement some processing of the abstract representation of components, such as mutating props or adding additional components.